 Career Paths to Explore

-Crime is a serious problem in countries around the world, but thankfully there’s an engaging career field through which you can help address it.
+Crime is a serious problem in many countries around the world, but thankfully there’s an engaging career field through which you can help address it.
 Criminal justice is the field concerning the idea of controlling crime and social problems related to them.
-Most people in law enforcement or rehabilitation look for individuals with this degree when they want to hire someone.
+Most people in law enforcement or rehabilitation look to hire individuals with a degree in this field.
 Earning a degree in criminal justice will help individuals be better informed when working with law enforcement, among other positions.
 Let’s take a look at the career possibilities you have with this type of degree.

 With a criminal justice degree, you have a wide variety of jobs available to you.
 Unlike many other majors, a criminal justice degree often opens the door for widely varying positions.
 While many people often join the police force after earning their degree, you can also do work as a private investigator, public safety officer, or as a park ranger.
 Your degree can also get you on the path of a FBI or CIA agent, but usually requires more specialization and top-notch grades.
 Some criminal justice jobs prepare you for a job in crime scene investigation, forensics, or other related behind-the-scenes fields.
 Of course, this is also a great path to consider if you’re interested in becoming a lawyer.
 Below are a few other career options to consider: